 It's all well and good being super-creative, but without some kind of workflow process or you'll end up wasting your time.
 Freelance designer Joe Whitaker thinks good organisation is one of the foundations of design.

 "Working in stages is a great way to keep organised and look back over the progression of a project," says Whitaker.
 This practice can help in a couple of ways.
 It helps you track the progress of a job as you're doing it.
 In future, you'll find it easier to quote for work as you'll have a better idea how long specific tasks take.

 10. Learn to take criticism

 As a professional designer working with paying clients, people will sometimes tell you that your work isn't quite what they wanted.
-Don't let it hurt your feelings.
+Don't take it personally, and don't let it hurt your feelings.

 We'll leave the final word to Joe Morris, commercial director at Tonik: "Take cash up front."
 Brutal, and straight to the point – but in this age of austerity you have to think about getting paid.
 Taking a percentage as down-payment on larger jobs shows that your client is serious about making a commitment.